freesinger/network-arch/Courses/TCP_Incast/Incast.md

    Explanation: For smaller RTO timer values, the same increase in T will have a larger mitigating effect. **Hence, as the number of senders increases, the same increase in T will result in a faster increase in the goodput for smaller RTO timer values.**

-5. After the second order goodput maximum, the slope（坡） of goodput decrease is the same for different RTO timer values.
+5. After the second order goodput maximum, the slope(坡) of goodput decrease is the same for different RTO timer values.

    Explanation: **When T becomes comparable or larger than the RTO timer value, the amount of interference between retransmits after RTO and transmissions before RTO no longer depends on the value of the RTO timer.** The amount of interference increases with the number of senders at a fixed rate, leading to a fixed rate of goodput degradation after the second order goodput maximum.